robreuss/VirtualGameController/README.md

 NSNotificationCenter.defaultCenter().addObserver(self, selector: "foundService:", name: VgcPeripheralFoundService, object: nil)
 NSNotificationCenter.defaultCenter().addObserver(self, selector: "lostService:", name: VgcPeripheralLostService, object: nil)
 ```
+In the simplest implementation, you'll be connecting to the first Central service you find, whereas if you always use a Bridge, you'll be connecting to the first Bridge you find.
+In those cases, you'll want to start the search and use the `VgcPeripheralFoundService ` notification to call the `connectToService` method.

+If you choose to implement a more complex scenario, where you have multiple Peripherals that connect to either a Bridge or Central, the combination of the above methods and notifications should have you covered.
+The sample projects implement this type of flexible scenario.

 ####Connecting to and Disconnecting from a Central
 Once a reference to a service (either a Central or Bridge) is obtained, it is passed to the following method: